-This is an unusual post and steers away from my Brexit ramblings and general sorry state of British politics.
+This is an unusual post and steers away from my usual ramblings.

-I will probably come around to write a post about that too (WTH with all those 'proscription' lists on Twitter!), but it can wait a couple of days because I still have to write my Christmas cards.
+I will probably come around to write a post about that too (WTH with all those horrible lists on Twitter?
+They remind me of ancient Roman proscription lists!).
+Well, that can wait a couple of days because I still have to write my Christmas cards.